01-edu/public/doc/create-steps.md

 ![form step example](https://user-images.githubusercontent.com/35296671/56503976-012aae80-650f-11e9-82c8-dd7d026b6eb1.png)

 NB:
-* The index property is used to order your inputs.
+* The **index** property is used to order your inputs.
 It won't be spread in the input.
-* The type property is resquired.
+* The **type** property is resquired.
 It will be used to determine the kind of input we must generate.
 It is spread in the input only if the input type attribute is required (type 'tel' or 'text' for example, but not for type 'select' - in this case, we will generate a select element)
+* Don't declare an **onChange**, it's handled by the app
 * Each input type has its own attributes.
 You can check how to set up your inputs hey :
   * [textInput documentation](https://alem.01-edu.org/design/Components/FormInputs/TextInput) - used for inputs type 'text', 'tel', and 'date'
   * [textArea documentation](https://alem.01-edu.org/design/Components/FormInputs/TextArea)